kyoungd/simp-web/README.md

 Create a Discord Developer account at https://discord.com/developers/ and create a new application.
 In your application's settings, enable the "OAuth2" feature and add a redirect URL for your website.
 This is the URL that the user will be redirected to after they grant your website access to their Discord account.
 On your website, create a link or button that will initiate the login process.
 The link should use the following format:

+Create a react native app using expo.io.
+Use clean design with light background.
+Use React Native Element for UI.
+Once activated, a text display screen should show up.
+It will listen and convert the voice to text (speech to text).
+Ignore all text until the word "dex".
+Capture and display all the text on the screen until there is a 2 second pause.
+Convert the captured phrase to json to format.  { "inquery": "captured-speech" }.
+Use axios and HTTP post to upload the json string to the url "https://simp-admin.herokuapp.com/api/gpt3".
+It will return a json string back.
+You should be able to access the speech data as 'data.attributes.result'.
+Display this on this text on the screen.
+Converts the response to speech (text to speech).  and say it.
+It will start to listen again and wait for the word "dex" to repeat the process.

+Create a General Weekly Schedule calendar in React with light background and styled-components.
+CRUD this json string as data.
+[
+  {
+    "id": 1,
+    "end": "11:00:00Z",
+    "days": [
+      1,
+      2,
+      3,
+      4,
+      5
+    ],
+    "start": "09:30:00Z",
+    "title": "Class A1",
+    "bgColor": "green"
+  },
+  {
+    "id": 2,
+    "end": "16:30:00Z",
+    "days": [
+      1,
+      2,
+      3,
+      4,
+      5
+    ],
+    "start": "15:30:00Z",
+    "title": "Class B2",
+    "bgColor": "green"
+  }
+]